nmadruga/msupply-hub/src/database/Documentation/database.md

 # Tables in database mSupplyHub

 ## Site
-UUID and jwt token are generated on mSupplyHub for each new site.
+UUID is generated in mSupply before posting new site.\\
-One site represents on mSupply server: satelitte or primary.
+One site represents on mSupply server: satelitte or primary.\\
+jwt token is generated on mSupplyHub for each new site.\\
 There is only 1 entry per site on table Site.

 Example of row: